About Jr Iron Chef

 Jr Iron Chef VT is a statewide culinary competition organized by Vermont FEED challenging teams of middle and high school students to engage in improving their own health and the health of their community by creating nutritious, local dishes to inspire school meal programs.

 April 11, 2008 marked the launch of the very first Jr Iron Chef VT event.
 The project began as a collaborative effort between two leaders in the Farm to School movement: the Burlington School Food Project (BSFP) and Vermont Food Education Every Day (VT-FEED).
-Over the past nine years, nearly 3,000 Vermont students have crafted original recipes that highlight local and seasonal ingredients and inspire school meal programs.
+Over the past eleven years, nearly 3,000 Vermont students have crafted original recipes that highlight local and seasonal ingredients and inspire school meal programs.

 School food change takes many players—students, food service, parents, and the community.
 Jr Iron Chef involves all of these players to create a vibrant, fun, and wildly popular event!